SSWConsulting/SSW.Rules.Content/rules/azure-naming-resources/rule.md

 * You run the risk of creating duplicate resources created because a developer has no idea that another developer created the same thing 6 months ago, under a different name, in a different Resource Group!

 ### Keep your resources consistent
 If you're looking for resources, it's much easier to have a pattern to search for.
 At a bare minimum, you should keep the name of the product in the resource name, so finding them in Azure is easy.
-Follow the "productname-environment" naming convention, and most importantly: keep it consistent!
+One good option is to follow the "productname-environment" naming convention, and most importantly: keep it consistent!

 ::: bad
 ![Bad Example - Inconsistent resource names.
 Do these belong to the same product?](bad-azure-name-example-1.png)